-The winter of 2012 to 2013 suffered with larger storms than usual, with the second largest peak wave height recorded on 23^{rd} March 2013.
-The longest duration storm in the record was from 5^{th} to 15^{th} December 2012.
-The storm surge that damaged many defences and received significant media attention on 5^{th} and 6^{th} December 2013 does not appear to have had exceptional wave conditions at the Tyne Tees buoy, with a peak significant wave height of 4.7m and storm duration of 38 hours.
+The winter of 2012 to 2013 suffered with larger storms than usual, with the third largest peak wave height recorded on 23rd March 2013.
+The longest duration storm in the record was from 5th to 15th December 2012.
+The storm surge that damaged many defences and received significant media attention on 5th and 6th December 2013 does not appear to have had exceptional wave conditions at the Tyne Tees buoy, with a peak significant wave height of 4.7m and storm duration of 38 hours.
 However, the wave period was over 14 seconds, which is unusual and the longest storm wave period recorded.

-The latest data in Table 2-5 for this report shows there were only four storms in 2016, with one in January, one in April, and two in November .
+There were only four storms in 2016, with one in January, one in April, and two in November.
 None of these storms appear particularly atypical from the overall record, although the storm in April was from the south-west.
-In 2017 to the end of April there were four storms already recorded above the threshold.
+In 2017 there were eleven storms recorded above the threshold, the second highest number.
+The storm on 13th January 2017 had the fourth largest peak wave height recorded, and the second highest energy at peak.